f312213213/rent/README.md

-# A website collect rent nearby NTPU
+# A website collect rent information nearby NTPU
 https://www.chiendavid.com/rent/

+It's my React practice and using tailwind css.

+Data are store in firebase.